Photoluminescence of Femtosecond Laser-irradiated Silicon Carbide: Irradiation of pristine HPSI SiC

+Moreover, we investigated the near-infrared (NIR) PL using a dedicated setup optimized for detection above 1000 nm.
+Within this wavelength range falls the PL of divancancy defect in SiC.
+The samples were cooled down to 5 K in an attoDRY800 cryostat, and different excitation wavelengths were employed: 730 nm and 915 nm from a Sirah Ti:Sa Matisse CR laser, and 810 nm from a Toptica diode (EYP-RWL-0808-00800-4000 BFW09-0000).
+The excitation beams were focused onto the samples and PL was collected using a Zeiss 100×, NA 0.9 objective.
+Reflected laser light was removed from the collected PL using dichroic mirrors and a set of long-pass filters before being sent to a SpectraPro HRS 750 spectrometer equipped with a NIRvana HS camera.

+The sample with a graphene layer was investigated under 810 nm excitation, however, no PL peaks associated with the divacancy were observed.
+In contrast, the pristine sample was studied under 915 nm excitation with a 1000 nm long-pass filter.
+Multiple spectra were recorded both from unprocessed bulk regions (reference) and from laser written spots at 1850 nJ, taken close to and far from markers, example spectra are shown in figure \ref{fig:lowtemp_NIR_Pristine}.

+In the reference spectra from an unprocessed region, PL peaks characteristic of the divacancy are visible \cite{koehl_room_2011, magnusson_excitation_2018}: PL1 (1132 nm), PL2 (1130 nm), and PL4 (1078 nm).
+These centers were either present natively in the crystal or formed during the annealing step at 800°C. At the laser written spots, the same spectral features can be identified, however, they appear broadened compared to the reference.
+This broadening is attributed to lattice damage induced by the laser writing process, and is most pronounced around the alignment markers, where the crystal damage is most severe.
+The absence of any PL intensity enhancement and the spectral broadening of the divacancy-related peaks, suggests that the laser writing process did not generate additional divacancies, but instead degraded or partially destroyed the ones already present before laser processing.

 We investigated the effect of epitaxial graphene on HPSI SiC on the creation of luminescent defects under femtosecond laser irradiation.
-In accordance with previous work, we do not observe efficient creation of $V_{Si}$ centers, while spots with intense PL seem to be connected with strong surface structures (dimples) in a reference sample without graphene.
+We employ a commercial HPSI substrate and an industrial grade laser system to test broader applicability of the method.
+We observed a much lower intensity threshold to create PL defects on the sample with graphene compared to the pristine sample, suggesting graphene alters the local absorption and energy deposition conditions on the 4H-SiC surface during laser writing.
+In accordance with previous work, we do not observe efficient creation of $V_{Si}$ or divacancies centers, while spots with intense PL seem to be connected with strong surface structures (dimples) in a reference sample without graphene.
 Despite strong surface modification, we do not see signature of amorphous materials.
-To optimize the process, 4H-SiC with a more favorable crystal orientation and doping could be investigated as well as shorter laser wavelength and stronger focusing to enhance non-linear effects in comparison to sample heating.
+To optimize the process, 4H-SiC substrate with a 4H-SiC epitaxial layer with a more favorable doping could be investigated as well as shorter laser wavelength and stronger focusing to enhance non-linear effects in comparison to sample heating.